Frequently Asked Questions

 How should I name my video file?

-SYO deals with over 800 video auditions each year.
+SYO assesses over 900 video auditions each year.

 To ensure we get your video audition to the correct panel, we request your video file be named according to this rule: